monktastic/blog/pages/metaphysics/quantum-short.md

 ### Summary

 In a particular sense, you are the sole observer in your world.
-(Either that, or there's a state vector collapse, or QM is wrong.
-I don't believe the latter.)
+(Or there's a state vector collapse, or QM is wrong.
+And almost nobody believes those possibilities.)

 **Caveat**: I am not a physicist.
 Nonetheless, I can tell you a bit about positive semidefinite trace class operators on Hilbert space, so I'm not